 Using Goat Manure

-If you have a garden, the manure your goats produce can make goat farming even more valuable for you.
+Your meat goat business doesn’t stop there.
+If you have a garden, the manure your goats produce can make your business even more valuable for you.

 You can also compost goat manure for a wonderful mulch.
 Goat manure is also generally odorless, so it’s less offensive to the nose than other manure options.